Fairfield Drug & Alcohol Rehab, Detox & Treatment Resources

 Fairfield is a charming town located along the coast in the southwest part of Connecticut.
 The town features five miles of beautiful shoreline along the Long Island Sound, along with several other family-friendly attractions.
 Additionally, Fairfield is located just 50 miles outside of New York City, making it close enough to enjoy the excitement of the metropolis without the congestion.

-While drug and alcohol abuse seem like problems that plague a big city, small towns like Fairfield are not immune.
-In fact, the rate of alcohol use and abuse is higher than the national average in southwestern Connecticut.
-The rate of alcohol dependence and abuse in the United States among people 12 years of age and older is 7.69 percent.
+While drug and alcohol misuse seem like problems that plague a big city, small towns like Fairfield are not immune.
+In fact, the rate of alcohol use and misuse is higher than the national average in southwestern Connecticut.
+The rate of alcohol dependence and misuse in the United States among people 12 years of age and older is 7.69 percent.
 In southwestern Connecticut, the rate rises to 9.25 percent.

 Fairfield also isn’t immune to the opioid epidemic sweeping the nation.
 Despite government efforts to reverse the rates of overdose and death, the numbers continue to rise.
 This may seem like an impossible situation, but it’s not.
 If you or someone you love is struggling with alcohol or drug dependence, help is available.
-There are numerous Fairfield drug treatment facilities and resources available to you if you’re ready to take the first step.
-This guide will help you learn about all the options available to you in Fairfield.
+There are numerous drug treatment facilities and resources available to you if you’re ready to take the first step.

 Finding Help in Fairfield